tuhrig/functional-interpreter/ThoFu Interpreter/src/de/tuhrig/thofu/gui/README.md

 	quicksort		sorts a list						(quicksort '(2 5 6 1))

 	load			loads a script						(load "myScript.txt")
-	print			prints a given value				(print "hello")
+	resource		loads a script from inside the JAR	(resource "myScript.txt") inspect			returns information about an object	(inspect 42) print			prints a given value				(print "hello")

 	inc				increments a value					(inc 1)